 The goal of the crisis management training program is to teach staff how to return students to their normal routines.
 However, there may be occasions when a particular situation reaches a crisis level that requires the use of physical restraint.
 Only those staff member who have attended the entire crisis management training program and have maintained current certification in crisis management shall be allowed to implement a physical restraint.
 Conditions that may warrant the use of physical restraint include a situation where a student places himself or herself in clear physical danger, a student places others in clear physical danger, and/or a student engages in property destruction that may lead to physical harm.

-See Policy No. 3241 - Crisis Management Training See Policy No. 4241 - Crisis Management Training shall require all noncertificated staff members to maintain current certification in the District's designated crisis management system.
+''' See Policy No. 3241 - Crisis Management Training See Policy No. 4241 - Crisis Management Training '''

 Crisis Management Training-Autism Continuum